 How to get your child the correct size bike

-To help you find the right size bike for your youngsters, take a look at the Wheelies children’s bike sizing guide.
+To help you find the right size bike for your youngsters, look at the Wheelies children’s bike sizing guide below.

 2. Make sure there are child-friendly components

 Components like brake levers and crank arms are very dependent on the rider’s size

 Components like brake levers and crank arms are very dependent on the rider’s size, and there’s no question that a small child’s hand will struggle to reach and operate a brake lever designed for an adult.